ikskuh/zig-opengl/README.md

 This library uses a small C# script that generates the Zig bindings.

 ## What is missing right now?
-- No option to create
+- No option to create or add extensions
+- Functions do not use the group tags.
+This would enable `gl.frontFace(.CW);`